|A 1905 postcard pictured the newly-completed club.|

 New Yorkers held their breath as the vacant Union Club was threatened with demolition to save taxes.
 Then in June it was announced that the Grand Central Art Galleries would take over the building as its new home.
 The gallery stayed on in the building for many years; but by 1944 it sat empty.

 Also vacant were the abutting marble mansion erected by George Vanderbilt and John Farley’s residence on 51st Street .
 On May 4, 1944 The Times reported “The imposing old Union Club building and the adjoining Vanderbilt mansion—landmarks at the northeast corner of Fifth Avenue and Fifty-first Street opposite St. Patrick’s Cathedral—will come down along with the house at 3 East Fifth-first Street to make way for ‘an imposing edifice’ of undisclosed type which is expected to be one of the major post-war projects of private enterprise in that district.”

-That “imposing edifice” lasted until 1975 when the 51-story glass-and-steel Olympic Tower was built.
+That “imposing edifice” lasted until 1944 when it was demolished for the the 12-story Best Department Store.
+And that structure survived until 1971 when construction began on the 51-story glass-and-steel Olympic Tower.
 The soaring building makes it difficult to imagine a time when millionaires alighted from carriages to enter an Italian palazzo surrounded by the mansions of New York’s wealthiest citizens.